auzias/ibrdtn-api/README.md

  - [x] Add executor (Thread poll) for outgoing bundles. *Actually having a Threads for each bundles is useless ..*
  - [x] Add executor (Thread poll) for incomming bundles. * .. as the work has to be done sequentially.
 The `ScheduledThreadPoolExecutor` works with only one thread.*
  - [ ] Remove the `ScheduledThreadPoolExecutor` and create a `worker` instead.
+ - [ ] :bug: Solve the bug when an application is stopped, and started back.